It's a simple story about using the unique power of equine therapy

 course correction.
 A lengthy business career was handily replaced by a

-waterproof barn boots and a good fly swatter.
+durable barn boots and a good fly swatter.

-three hilarious barn cats.
+chase of three hilarious barn cats.

 Two-stepping inside, you'll find Rosebud, Sally, and baby Kiwi, precocious